Sauropsida: Brain structure

 Different from how synapsids have their cortex in six different layers of neurons which is called neocortex, the cerebrum of Sauropsida has a completely different structure.
 For the corresponding structure of the cerebrum in the classic view, the neocortex of synapsids is homology with only the archicortex of the avian brain.
 However, in the modern view appeared since the 1960s, behavioral studies suggested that avian neostriatum and hyperstriatum can receive signals of vision, hearing, and body sensations, which means they act just like the neocortex.
 Comparing an avian brain to that to a mammal, nuclear-to-layered hypothesis proposed by Karten (1969), suggested that the cells which form layers in synapsids' neocortex, gather individually by type and form several nuclei.
 For synapsids, when one new function is adapted in evolution it will be assigned to a separate area of cortex, so for each function, synapsids will have to develop a separate area of cortex, and damage to that specific cortex may cause disability.
 However, for Sauropsida functions are disassembled and assigned to all nuclei.
-In this case, brain function is highly flexible for Sauropsida, even with a small brain, many Sauropsida can still have a relatively high intelligence compared to mammals, for example, birds in the family Corvidae.
+In this case, brain function is highly flexible for sauropsids, even with a small brain, many sauropsids can still have a relatively high intelligence compared to mammals, for example, birds in the family Corvidae.
 So, it is possible that some non-avian dinosaurs, like Tyrannosaurus, which had tiny brains compared to their enormous body size, were more intelligent than previously thought.